1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: It zigzags through the Pacific to avoid splitting land areas.

-33. Crossing the International Date Line from east to west, the calendar:
+33. Crossing the International Date Line from east to west, the calendar_____________.

 A) Advances by one day